mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 Tools that track individual work items are the main means of organizing work among remote teams and clearly communicate the status of each item to everyone.
-Options for such tools include Trello, Jira or GitHub or GitLab.
-They are not for tracking individual team members' progress and performance but help others to synchronize their potentially dependent work and identify blockers.
-Properly describing the work each item represents, keeping its status up to date, linking relevant information and decisions to the respective item are essential practices to allow teams to understand what others are working on and how that might influence what every team member does.
+Options for such tools include Trello, Jira as well as even GitHub or GitLab.
+They are not for tracking individual team members' progress and performance but help teams synchronize.
+Properly describing the work each item represents, keeping its status up to date as well as linking relevant information and decisions to the respective item are essential practices to allow teams to understand what others are working on and how that might influence what every team member does.

 ### The three A's

-Whenever switching from a working model that is focussed on an office to a remote one that will be entirely based on cloud-based tools, it is important to keep what I'd call the three A's in mind:
+Whenever switching from a working model that is focussed around an office to a remote one that will be entirely based on cloud-based tools, it is important to keep what I'd call the three A's in mind: